srazdokunebil/PathEditor/README.md

 ![Imgur](https://i.imgur.com/bZyXmDI.png)<Br>

-When Wrobot is stopped, PathEditor writes the current path to **[wrobot root]\Settings\PathEdit.xml**.
+When WRobot is stopped, PathEditor writes the current path to **[wrobot root]\Settings\PathEdit.xml**.
 From there you can copy/paste the XML data into a Quester/Grinder/Gatherer profile.